renbkna/mikumikucrawler/DOCKER_DEPLOY.md

 ## Features Included

-- ✅ Puppeteer with Chrome support
+- ✅ Puppeteer with Chromium support
-- ✅ Health check endpoint
+- ✅ Health check endpoint at `/health`
 - ✅ Production optimizations
 - ✅ Docker layer caching
 - ✅ Security configurations for Puppeteer
 - ✅ Frontend build process
-- ✅ Automatic dependency installation
+- ✅ Automatic dependency installation via Bun

 ## Performance Notes

 - First deployment may take 5-10 minutes (installing Chrome, building)
 - Subsequent deployments will be faster due to Docker layer caching
-- Chrome executable is around 100MB but necessary for Puppeteer
+- Browser binaries are large but necessary for Puppeteer
 - Container includes health checks for Render's monitoring

 Your application should now be successfully running on Render with full Puppeteer support!